 What if the entrepreneur receives a ready-to-sign contract?

-I strongly advise against signing an agreement on spec, hoping that the cooperation will proceed without difficulties and that the contract will not be needed at all.
-I am aware that many entrepreneurs do this and I understand it to a certain extent.
+We strongly advise against signing an agreement on spec, hoping that the cooperation will proceed without difficulties and that the contract will not be needed at all.
+We are aware that many entrepreneurs do this and we understand it to a certain extent.
 Doing business is mainly based on mutual trust between the parties and therefore confidence should be a matter of particular concern.
 Even the best deal will not force anyone to cooperate in the long run.
 However, contracts are important, because they save you time and stress in the future.
 In many cases, entrepreneurs resort to contracts after the first dispute occurs.
 At the same time the parties often seek the first legal advice.
 It happens, however, that it is too late or it is not possible to do as much as you could if the contract was thoroughly verified before signing.

 How to deal with contracts prepared by the other party?